Guest communication

 Guests do not need a long text wall before arrival.
 They need one clear message with the exact check-in steps, directions, and property info they can open fast.

-Short answer: what a good airbnb check in message does
+Short answer: what a good Airbnb check-in message does

-A strong airbnb check in message gives the guest the next useful step about Airbnb check-in without forcing them to ask twice.
+A strong Airbnb check-in message gives the guest the next useful step about Airbnb check-in without forcing them to ask twice.
 Keep it short, personal, and specific: give arrival time, access method, address cues, and the guide link in one calm note.
 If the message starts to become a mini manual, link to the guest guide instead.

 When to send it